SylviaRemington/fetching-data-in-react-lab/README.md

 **Above is a component hierarchy diagram to help understand the structure of the application.**

-**During this exercise, you will practice making an API call and dynamically updating the DOM in React.**

 ## Below, is a brief description of the role of each component in your app
 **App, StarshipSearch, StarshipList, StarshipCard:**